comp423-25s/comp423-25s.github.io/docs/resources/git/ch3-git-branch-merge.md

 git merge cool-feature
 ```

-After the merge, the history will look like a single line of commits, as if all the work was done directly on the target branch.
+After the merge, the history will look like a single line of commits, as if all the work was done directly on the target branch `main`.

 #### Merge Commit